-OpenLandContracts.org informs the growing campaign for disclosure of information around land-based investment in agriculture and forestry projects, and demonstrates that contract disclosure in relation to land-based investments is both feasible and valuable.
+OpenLandContracts.org informs the growing campaign for disclosure of information around land-based investment in agriculture, forestry, and renewable projects, and demonstrates that contract disclosure in relation to land-based investments is both feasible and valuable.

 In addition, the OpenLandContracts.org platform is available as a tool for governments, investors, and other stakeholders interested in land contract disclosure.
 OpenLandContracts.org can provide technical support to build country-specific websites that include contracts, annotations of key terms, and other relevant documents or tools.

 *Occasionally projects are undertaken by a government acting as investor; in these cases, the contract would be between the host government and the investing government.
 Such contracts are also included on this site.